bniladridas/organic-typing/README.md

 Capture fine-grained typing signals and preserve them as part of the writing profile.

+## Privacy and Security

+This project collects anonymized keystroke timing data for research purposes.
+See [PRIVACY.md](PRIVACY.md) for details on data handling, consent, and deletion rights.
+We prioritize user privacy by not storing raw keystroke sequences and providing opt-out mechanisms.

 Example

 In this example, the collector records each keypress with timing information.
 The raw data includes pauses, bursts of rapid typing, and small corrections.
 Normalizing these signals produces a rhythm vector that reflects the writer’s natural flow.